just96/react-playground/ClickS/README.md

-React Counter with History
+# React Counter with History

 A simple React app that tracks a counter and keeps a history of all previous counts.

-Features
+## Features

--Increment the counter by 1.
+- Increment the counter by 1.

--View the history of all previous counts.
+- View the history of all previous counts.

--Simple and clean UI using React components.
+- Simple and clean UI built with React components.

-Components
+## Components

--ButtonCounter: Displays the current count and a button to increase it.
+- **ButtonCounter**: Displays the current count and a button to increment it.

--History: Displays a list of all previous counts.
+- **History**: Shows a list of all previous counts.